cobwebos/docs/articles/azure-stack/azure-stack-powershell-configure.md

     a. **Azure Active Directory**, use the following cmdlet:

     ```PowerShell
-    # This command gets the GUID for administrator.
-To get the GUID for user, replace the EnvironmentName with AzureStackUser
+    # Use this command to get the GUID value in the administrator's environment.
     $AadTenantID = Get-DirectoryTenantID -AADTenantName "<myaadtenant>.onmicrosoft.com" -EnvironmentName AzureStackAdmin

+    # Use this command to get the GUID value in the user's environment.
+    $AadTenantID = Get-DirectoryTenantID -AADTenantName "<myaadtenant>.onmicrosoft.com" -EnvironmentName AzureStackUser
     ```
     b. **Active Directory Federation Services**, use the following cmdlet:

     ```PowerShell
-    # This command gets the GUID for administrator.
-To get the GUID for user, replace the EnvironmentName with AzureStackUser
+    # This command gets the GUID value in the administrator's environment.
     $AadTenantID = Get-DirectoryTenantID -ADFS -EnvironmentName AzureStackAdmin

+    # This command gets the GUID value in the user's environment.
+    $AadTenantID = Get-DirectoryTenantID -ADFS -EnvironmentName AzureStackUser
     ```

 ## <a name="sign-in-to-azure-stack"></a>Sign in to Azure Stack